Dungarvan: Industry

 As of 2022, the consumer products company Haleon (previously part of GSK) had a manufacturing plant in Dungarvan which then employed approximately 900 people.
 The town is also the home of Radley Engineering, the company responsible for manufacturing the Spire of Dublin.

 Dungarvan previously had a tannery, a distillery, a gasworks, and a fishing fleet.
 In the later 20th century, a source of trade and employment was Dungarvan Cooperative (creamery), which connected the town of Dungarvan with its agricultural hinterland.

 International relations

-Twin towns - sister cities
+Twin towns and sister cities

 Dungarvan has been twinned with Erie, Pennsylvania in the US since March 2007.

 Mercyhurst University, located in Erie, has hosted a bi-annual Global Intelligence Forum in Dungarvan.
 Each spring, Mercyhurst students and faculty also spend a term in Dungarvan as part of MU's 'study abroad' scheme.
 MU's base in Dungarvan includes its European Centre for Intelligence Research, Analytics and Training.